The Orme School Horsemanship Program

 • 20-stall mare motel

-• Capacity for up to 80 horses
+• Overall capacity for 80 horses